John Halifax, Gentleman: Editions

 The novel was first published by Hurst and Blackett.
 It has been published in dozens of editions and translated into various languages.

 An illustrated edition was published by J. M. Dent & Co. in 1898, with twelve colour plates by three artists: W. C. (Cubitt) Cooke.
 L. M. (Laura) Fisher and F. C. (Frederick Colin) Tilney.

 Adaptations

 The novel has been adapted several times.
 A 1915 silent film John Halifax, Gentleman was directed by George Pearson.
 In 1938 a film version John Halifax was made.

 The novel was adapted for BBC Radio 4 in 1970.

 In 1974 a BBC television series John Halifax, Gentleman was made starring Robert Coleby.

 In popular culture

 The books appears to have been awarded frequently as a prize by Sunday Schools.

 The book is mentioned in Agatha Christie's 1935 novel Why Didn't They Ask Evans?.

 The book is mentioned in the first Elinor Brent-Dyer’s Chalet School series, “The School at the Chalet”, as being read three times consecutively by central character, Jo Bettany.

+In the 1967-68 Granada TV series "Mr Rose", Charles Rose's manservant adopted the name "John Halifax" from the novel on his release from prison.
+It later emerges that he was previously Rose's sergeant when they were both police officers.